 Founded in 1887 as a Quaker Colony, Whittier is a city rich with traditions and history, a convenient location and a small town feel.
 A strong sense of this heritage, which stresses the protection of landmark structures and sites, is shared by the people who call Whittier home.
 Whittier’s unique combination of community identity, spirit and cooperation have helped make it one of the most attractive and desirable residential and business locations in Southern California.

-I am profoundly humbled to have been chosen in April 2016 by the residents of Whittier to serve as their first directly elected Mayor, and reelected again in April 2018.
+I am profoundly humbled to have been chosen in April 2016 by the residents of Whittier to serve as their first directly elected Mayor, and reelected again in 2018 and 2020.
 With our new district form of government, I am committed to serving our citizens with integrity, honesty and enthusiasm as we establish a new chapter in Whittier’s history.
 During my term, our focus will remain on proactive jobs and economic development and working as one promoting the business-friendly culture we have created here, as well as continuing to support what makes Whittier truly unique: our many nonprofits, schools, faith institutions, public safety personnel and veterans.

-The City has a long history of being fiscally prudent, a philosophy that has served us well, and the budget for the 2017-18 fiscal year reflects that core value.
-City Council members agree that the responsible approach is to balance further reductions in public spending with identification of other revenue sources as additional means to balance the budget.
+The City has a long history of being fiscally prudent, a philosophy that has served us well, and the budget for the 2019-20 fiscal year reflects that core value.
+City Council Members agree that the responsible approach is to balance further reductions in public spending with identification of other revenue sources as additional means to balance the budget.
 As always, we intend to continue to provide key programs and services to residents and businesses as we maintain a balanced budget.

 In the next few years, you will see the City invest millions of dollars on infrastructure in Uptown and along Whittier Boulevard with $25,954,451 in redevelopment bond funds to implement infrastructure improvements for the historic Uptown business district and the The Groves of Whittier development project at the former Fred C. Nelles site, Whittier’s largest development opportunity in over half a century.
 The award-winning Whittier Greenway Trail will soon be extended eastward 2.8 miles to the Orange County line, allowing many more neighborhoods direct access to this outdoor recreation, exercise, and travel pathway.
 The City Council is also exploring the renovation of the Central Library to maintain and update the bones of this much-used community resource.
 With much development underway throughout the community, this is an exciting time to live in Whittier.